mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 ![Stream naive representation](/images/stream-representation.png)

-A source is where the execution starts, and information is created.
-Sources generate tokens, and in Kafka Streams, they are represented by the messages read from the topic.
+A sources generate the elements that are handled in the stream - here they are the messages read from the topic.

 A flow is nothing more than a transformation applied to every token.
 In functional programming, we represent flows using functions such as `map`, `filter`, `flatMap`, and so on.

-Last but not least, a sink is where tokens are consumed.
-After a sink, tokens don't exist anymore.
-In Kafka Streams, sinks can consume tokens to a Kafka topic or use anything other technology (i.e., the standard output, a database, etc.)
+Last but not least, a sink is where messages are consumed.
+After a sink, they don't exist anymore.
+In Kafka Streams, sinks can consume messages to a Kafka topic or use anything other technology (i.e., the standard output, a database, etc.)

 In Kafka Stream's jargon, both source, flow, and sink are called _stream processors_.
 A streaming application is nothing more than a graph where each node is a processor, and edges are called _streams_.
 We can call such a graph a _topology_.